-NORB number of orbitals to be localized using Boys' method IFRZ(512) serial number of the orbitals to be kept unchanged (frozen) during the localization procedure (default = $5120$).
-IPAIR(512) serial number of orbitals for which a correlating orbital need be generated.
-For example the correlating orbital of a bonding σ orbital is the antibonding σ^ orbital.
+NORB number of orbitals to be localized using Boys' method

+IFRZ(512) serial number of the orbitals to be kept unchanged (frozen) during the localization procedure correlating orbital of a bonding $\sigma$ orbital is the antibonding $\sigma^$ orbital.
 This step works for bond orbitals only, not lone pair orbitals.
 Note that the orbitals are left in the same order as the initial orbitals.
 The frozen orbitals are at the same place.
 The correlating orbitals are appended to the initial set.